714-X: History

-714-X was developed by Gaston Naessens, a native of France and tried there for practicing medicine without a license.
+714-X was developed by Gaston Naessens, a native of France who was tried there for practicing medicine without a license.
 Naessens moved to Quebec and continued his research from the early 1970s.
 In 1989 he was arrested but acquitted from charges of accessory to murder, after a cancer patient using 714-X died following refusal to take conventional medical treatment.

 The name "714-X" was chosen by Naessens to symbolize his initials (the 7th and 14th letters of the alphabet) and the year of his birth (1924, as X is the 24th letter).
 The marketers claim that 714-X works by counteracting the harm done by "somatids", a purported life form which is not bacterial, viral, or fungal, but which instead belongs to a distinct domain unknown to science and medicine.

-Sales of 714-X have been banned in the US by the Food and Drug Administration, and in 1996 Charles Pixley was tried and jailed for advocating and distributing it.
-During proceedings Pixley claimed it was the re-branding of a homeopathic beverage, known prior to the establishment of the FDA, however Naessens later said that it was completely different and has nothing to do with homeopathy.
+Sales of 714-X have been banned in the US by the Food and Drug Administration, and in 1996 Charles Pixley was tried and jailed for advocating for it and distributing it.
+During proceedings Pixley claimed it was the re-branding of a homeopathic beverage, known prior to the establishment of the FDA; however, Naessens later said that it was completely different and has nothing to do with homeopathy.